zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 ### Set up Docker for NGINX Container Registry

-To set up Docker to communicate with the NGINX container registry at `private-registry.nginx.com`, follow these steps:
+To set up Docker to communicate with the NGINX container registry located at `private-registry.nginx.com`, follow these steps:

 1. Download your NGINX Instance Manager subscription's JSON Web Token and license from [MyF5](https://my.f5.com/manage/s/subscriptions).